Music in the Air (film): Plot

-Aspiring songwriter Karl Roder (Douglass Montgomery) travels to the big city, along with a girl he is in love with, Sieglinde Lessing (June Lang), and her Father Walter Lessing (Al Shean) who has just written a new song that he thinks will take the world by storm (with lyrics by Karl).
+Aspiring songwriter Karl Roder travels to the big city, along with a girl he is in love with, Sieglinde Lessing, and her father Walter Lessing, who has just written a new song that he thinks will take the world by storm (with lyrics by Karl).

-They stumble into the stormy relationship of Opera star Frieda Hotzfelt (Gloria Swanson), and librettist Bruno Mahler (John Boles) who constantly bicker and make up.
-When the composer for their new show suddenly leaves town, they decide to use Walters song, partially out of convienince, and party due to the fact that Bruno has fallen in love with Sieglinde, and Frieda has fallen in love with Karl, though he does not reciprocate.
+They stumble into the stormy relationship of opera star Frieda Hotzfelt and librettist Bruno Mahler, who constantly bicker and make up.
+When the composer for their new show suddenly leaves town, they decide to use Walter's song, partially out of convenience and party due to the fact that Bruno has fallen in love with Sieglinde, and Frieda has fallen in love with Karl, though he does not reciprocate.

-Karl, realizing the city is no place for him, decides to go back to the village, but Bruno convinces Sieglinde that she is destined for the stage, and she stays behind to replace Frieda as the Prima Donna in the opera.
-However, as the opening night approaches, the cast and crew all determine that Sieglinde can not act, and they ask Frieda to come back and star in the show.
+Karl, realizing the city is no place for him, decides to go back to the village, but Bruno convinces Sieglinde that she is destined for the stage, and she stays behind to replace Frieda as the prima donna in the opera.
+However, as the opening night approaches, the cast and crew all determine that Sieglinde cannot act, and they ask Frieda to come back and star in the show.

-Walter calls them all cruel for breaking his daughters heart, but they tell him that the audience is crueler, and they are being spared the worst of it.
-At the end of the day, the feelings of two amateurs are not more important than the livelihood of the crew who deserve to put on a good show.
+Walter calls them all cruel for breaking his daughter's heart, but they tell him that the audience is crueler, and they are being spared the worst of it.
+At the end of the day, the feelings of two amateurs are not more important than the livelihoods of the crew.